 Three experienced cruise experts founded in 2002 Miami/Fl.
 Oceania Cruises.
 The start-up first chartered the 1998-ton ship “R Two”, built in 30.000 by the insolvent Renaissance Cruises.
 The ship was named "Insignia".
 The management soon realized that just one ship wasn't worth the effort.
 A sister ship was chartered.
 The new addition was called "Insignia"; the former Insignia was renamed "Regatta".
 In late 2005, a third R-class cruise ship joined the Oceania fleet.
 It was named "Nautica".
 In the spring of 2016, the "Sirena", which was taken over by Princess Cruises and converted for 40 million US dollars, was integrated into the fleet as the fourth ship in the "Regatta class".

 Oceania Sirena in Bremerhaven

 In February 2007, when the real estate and financial crisis in the USA was at its peak, the US venture company Apollo Corporation acquired the company's majority stake.
 Their financial background and business model made it possible to order two more, much larger ships of the new "Oceania class" from the Fincantieri shipyards in Italy.
 The Oceania-class ships acquired in 2011 and 2012 were named Marina and Riviera.

 The premium cruise brand Oceania Cruises most recently worked under the umbrella of Prestige Cruise Holdings Inc., founded in 2007.
 To round off the premium portfolio, the company acquired the luxury shipping company Regent Seven Seas Cruises in 2008.
 Six years later, in the fall of 2014, Norwegian Cruise Line (NCL) bought Prestige Cruise Holdings for $3,025 billion.

 What does Oceania Cruises stand for?

-Ship classes and names
+Ship classes and ship names

-Oceania class ships
+Two Oceania class ships

 - Oceania Marina